 The Met was the idea of John Jay, a prominent lawyer.
 In 1870, Jay, along with a group of friends, incorporated the museum at its first location on Fifth Avenue and 54th Street.
 The founders included financiers and businessmen, along with leading thinkers and artists of the day.
 They wanted to open a museum that would bring art and art education to the American public.
 The Met’s first piece was acquired later that year- a marble Roman sarcophagus which was found at Tarsus.
 The early years of the museum established it as a home for antiquities from all over the world, particularly Greek and Roman art.

 Before the Met was settled in its present location on Fifth Avenue and 82nd Street in 1880, it was briefly moved to the Douglas Mansion downtown.
 In 1889, Edouard Manet acquired two works of art that helped to raise its credibility in contemporary art.
 By the early 1990s, the Met was regarded as one of the greatest art galleries in the world.
-Notable works ranged from Renoir to Matisse, not to mention ancient Egyptian sculptures.
+Notable works range from Renoir to Matisse, not to mention ancient Egyptian sculptures.
 Today, the Met consists of several expansions around the original building.

 What to see at the Met